Dheep13/IS-Migration/architecture/system-flow-diagram.md

 ## System Overview

-The BoomiToIS system transforms Dell Boomi and MuleSoft integration processes into SAP Integration Suite iFlows through a multi-stage pipeline involving AI analysis, component processing, and XML generation.
+The BoomiToIS system transforms Boomi and MuleSoft integration processes into SAP Integration Suite iFlows through a multi-stage pipeline involving AI analysis, component processing, and XML generation.

 ### **How We Achieve This Conversion**